percona/percona-xtradb-cluster/doc/source/howtos/haproxy.rst

 .. _haproxy:

 ================================================================================
-Load balancing with |haproxy|
+Load balancing with HAProxy
 ================================================================================

-This manual describes how to configure HAProxy to work with |PXC|.
+This manual describes how to configure HAProxy to work with Percona XtraDB Cluster.

-Start by installing |haproxy| on a :term:`node` that you intend to use for load balancing.
-The operating systems that support |PXC| provide the |pkg.haproxy| package and you can install it using the package manager.
+Start by installing HAProxy on a :term:`node` that you intend to use for load balancing.
+The operating systems that support Percona XtraDB Cluster provide the |pkg.haproxy| package and you can install it using the package manager.

 Debian or Ubuntu